sadsfae/ansible-nagios/README.md

 ansible-nagios
 ==============
-Playbook for setting up the Nagios monitoring server and clients (CentOS/RHEL/Fedora/FreeBSD)
+Playbook for setting up the Nagios monitoring server and clients (CentOS/Rocky/RHEL/Fedora/FreeBSD)

 ![Nagios](/image/ansible-nagios.png?raw=true)

 [![GA](https://github.com/sadsfae/ansible-nagios/actions/workflows/ansible-lint.yml/badge.svg)](https://github.com/sadsfae/ansible-nagios/actions)

 ## What does it do?
-   - Automated deployment of Nagios Server on CentOS7 or RHEL7
+   - Automated deployment of Nagios Server on CentOS7, Rocky 8/9 or RHEL 7/8/9
-   - Automated deployment of Nagios client on CentOS6/7/8, RHEL6,7,8, Rocky, Fedora and FreeBSD
+   - Automated deployment of Nagios client on CentOS6/7/8, RHEL6/7/8/9 or Rocky, Fedora and FreeBSD
      * Generates service checks and monitored hosts from Ansible inventory
      * Generates comprehensive checks for the Nagios server itself
      * Generates comprehensive checks for all hosts/services via NRPE